The Churchie Emerging Art Prize 2020

 #thechurchie

-Since its inception at Anglican Church Grammar School in 1987, the prize has sought to identify and profile the next generation of contemporary artists from across the country.
-Today it is one of Australia’s leading prizes for emerging artists.
+Since its inception at Anglican Church Grammar School in 1987, The Churchie has sought to identify and profile the next generation of contemporary artists from around the country.
+Today, it is one of Australia’s leading prizes for emerging artists.

 Artists